 Notably, our CBD technicians and formulations experts created Nano CBD and PGF CBD Powders to meet the demand for more metabolic-friendly products.

 On the other hand, sublingual products absorb directly into the bloodstream from under the tongue and around the gum line.
 Notably, these products tend to take effect quicker because they bypass the metabolic process.
 As such, suggested doses are generally lower and may require more frequent consumption.
 Examples of sublingual CBD edibles include tinctures and gummies that the consumer absorbs under the tongue.

 Importantly, swallowing cannabinoids ensures that they stay in the body longer to endure a drawn-out metabolic process.
 As such, the effects of metabolized cannabinoids last much longer than those of sublingual CBD products.

 The Entourage Effect

 The Entourage Effect refers to the phenomenon by which multiple elements work together to amplify their effectiveness as a whole.
 Examples of the Entourage Effect include products like our Sleep Softgels, which mix relaxing hemp terpenes with other sleep-promoting botanicals like melatonin.

 Buy the Best White-Label CBD Products

-VCM offers a vast selection of customizable CBD products for your store or product line.
-Please contact us to learn more about our custom CBD edibles or follow us on Facebook for news and product updates.
+Hemp edibles represent a massive market segment that your retail brand can join, and VCM would love to help!
+Notably, VCM offers a vast selection of customizable hemp edibles for your store or product line, including gummies, candies, oral strips, and more.
+Please contact us to learn more about our custom edibles, or follow us on Facebook for news and product updates.

 Abby is a freelance cannabis writer and Founder of Cannabis Content, a marketplace and training platform designed to connect cannabis creatives with businesses that need their services.
 Learn more at CannabisContent.net